No. 92: Rich Dimler

 Yorba Linda, Fullerton, Whittier, San Clemente

-History notes he did lose the 1960 Presidential Election.
-And the 1962 California governor’s race.
-But then there was his greatest comeback — the 1968 election to become the 37th President of the United States.
-It was followed up by a landslide re-election in 1972, whipping George McGovern by nearly 18 million votes.
+His greatest comeback was the 1968 election to become the 37th President of the United States.
+It was followed up by a landslide re-election in 1972, winning by nearly 18 million votes.

-In his four-plus years as the commander in chief, Nixon was also obsessed with not being the one pinned with losing the Vietnam War.
+During those four-plus years as the commander in chief, Nixon was also obsessed with not being the one pinned with losing the Vietnam War.

 But then there’s the old sports adage: If you’re not cheating, you’re not trying.
-That line of sportsmanship led to him eventually forfeiting the most powerful position in the world.

-Where did the win-at-all-costs philosophy come from?
-Perhaps it was his frustrated athletic career at Fullerton High and Whittier High, leading into a memorable time on the Whittier College football team, wearing No. 12 his senior year.
+Consider the frustrated athletic career he had first at Fullerton High and Whittier High, leading into a highly influential period on the Whittier College football team, capped off by wearing No. 12 his senior year.

 Born on a lemon ranch in Yorba Linda in 1913, Richard (given the name by his parents after Richard the Lionheart) was 12 years old when a spot was found on his lung and there was a family history of tuberculosis — an older and younger brother died from it.